 Golimumab is in a class of medications called tumor necrosis factor (TNF) inhibitors.
 It works by blocking the action of TNF, a substance in the body that causes inflammation.

-Golimumab injection comes as a liquid in a prefilled syringe and as a liquid in an auto-injection device to inject under the skin.
-It is usually injected once every month.
+Golimumab injection comes as a solution (liquid) to inject subcutaneously (under the skin) or intravenously (into a vein).
+It is usually injected subcutaneously once every month.
+However, if you are using golimumab injection to treat ulcerative colitis, your doctor will tell you to inject the medication once every other week for the first two doses (at week 0 and week 2) and then once every 4 weeks afterwards.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use golimumab injection exactly as directed.
 Do not inject more or less of it or inject it more often than prescribed by your doctor.

-Golimumab injection comes in prefilled syringes and auto-injection devices.
+Golimumab injection comes in prefilled syringes and auto-injection devices for subcutaneous injection.
 Use each syringe or device only once and inject all the solution in the syringe or device.
 Even if there is still some solution left in the syringe or pen after you inject, do not inject again.
 Dispose of used syringes and devices in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

 Do not remove the cap from the auto-injection device or the cover from the prefilled syringe while the medication is warming.
 You should remove the cap or cover no more than 5 minutes before you inject the medication.
 Do not replace the cap or cover after you remove it.
 Do not use the syringe or device if you drop it on the floor while it is uncapped or uncovered.